ultralytics/ultralytics/docs/en/hub/inference-api.md

     We are excited to offer this feature FREE during our public beta as part of the [Pro Plan](./pro.md), with paid tiers possible in the future.

+Here are the key features highlighted:

+- **Region-Based Flexibility:** Offers region-based deployment ensuring optimized performance and compliance with local regulations by processing data within specified geographic locations.
+- **Real-time Performance:** Optimized for speed, allows real-time processing of frames for instantaneous inference, even on resource-constrained devices, with minimal latency.
+- **Accurate Inference:** Utilizes highly accurate YOLOv8 models for precise identification and localization of objects in images or video streams.
+- **Multi-Task Capabilities:** Supports multiple computer vision tasks including classification, object detection, segmentation, and pose estimation.
+- **Easy Integration:** Allows seamless integration with existing applications or systems to enhance computer vision workflows using standard API protocols.
+- **Customization:** Offers options to fine-tune the YOLOv8 model or swap it with other models to adapt to different use cases.
+Various parameters and thresholds can be configured to meet specific requirements.
+- **Streamlined Development:** Provides pre-built functionality for inference tasks, eliminating the need for infrastructure setup, thereby saving valuable development time and effort.

 To use the [Ultralytics HUB](https://ultralytics.com/hub) Dedicated Inference API, click on the **Start Endpoint** button.
 Next, use the unique endpoint URL as described in the guides below.

 ![Ultralytics HUB screenshot of the Deploy tab inside the Model page with an arrow pointing to the Start Endpoint button in Dedicated Inference API card](https://raw.githubusercontent.com/ultralytics/assets/main/docs/hub/inference-api/hub_dedicated_inference_api_1.jpg)